George Emil Palade: Palade's coworkers and approach in the 1960s

 One notes also that the Nobel Prize in Chemistry was awarded in 2009 to Venkatraman Ramakrishnan, Thomas A. Steitz, and Ada E. Yonath "for studies of the structure and function of the ribosome", discovered by George Emil Palade.

 Personal life

-Palade's widow Marilyn Farquhar was a cell biologist at the University of California, San Diego.
+He married Irina Malaxa (born in 1919, the daughter of industrialist Nicolae Malaxa) on June 12, 1941.
+The couple had two children: Georgia (born in 1943) and Theodore (born in 1949).
+After his wife died in 1969, Palade married Marilyn Farquhar, a cell biologist at the University of California, San Diego.